onflowser/flowser/README.md

 	<br />
 </div>

-> **News:** Our app is currently in beta, and we'd love to hear your feedback!
-Follow us on [Twitter](https://twitter.com/onflowser) or join our [Discord server](https://discord.gg/2gx7ZsRUkD) for updates and feedback.

-Flowser is first-of-its-kind development tool for [Flow blockchain](https://www.onflow.org/).
-It does the heavy work of managing blockchain emulator, inspecting the current state, interacting with the network and much more!
+Flowser is a user-friendly GUI development tool for [Flow blockchain](https://www.onflow.org/).
+It does the heavy work of managing blockchain emulator, indexing the blockchain, executing interactions and much more!

 ## Get started